devCkay/Bio.io/README.md

 - Currently, I'm learning Javascript : **Web development** 👩🏻‍💻 .

-- Worked on projects that provides a scalable, performant, consistent and rich experience to users.
+- Working on projects that provides a scalable, performant, consistent and rich experience to users.

 - Primarily deal with technologies like ⚡ **JAVASCRIPT, HTML, CSS**.